abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 > [Built-in pipes reference](https://angular.dev/guide/templates/pipes#built-in-pipes) -> Here, you can find all the built-in pipes in Angular

-- Example with `number` pipe: it formats a number to a specific format
+- Example with `number / Decimal` pipe: it formats a number to a specific format

   ```html
   <p>{{ 123456.789 | number }}</p>